-Dr. Venkayya was previously the Special Assistant to the President for Biodefense at the White House.
-In this capacity, he oversaw U.S. preparedness for bioterrorism and biological threats, and was responsible for the development and implementation of the National Strategy for Pandemic Influenza.
+Prior to joining Takeda, Dr. Venkayya served as Director of Vaccine Delivery at the Bill & Melinda Gates Foundation’s Global Health Program and served on the board of Gavi, the Vaccine Alliance.
+Before that, he was the Special Assistant to the President for Biodefense at the White House.
+In this capacity, he oversaw U.S. preparedness for bioterrorism and biological threats and was responsible for the development and implementation of the National Strategy for Pandemic Influenza.